talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 );
 $customerSessionId = 'customerSessionId_example'; // string | The `integration ID` of the customer session.
 You set this ID when you create a customer session.
 You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#operation/getApplicationSessions) endpoint.
 $body = new \TalonOne\Client\Model\IntegrationRequest(); // \TalonOne\Client\Model\IntegrationRequest | body
 $dry = True; // bool | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
-When set to `true`, you can use the `evaluableCampaignIds` body property to select specific campaigns to run.
+When set to `true`: - The endpoint will **only** consider the payload that you pass when **closing** the session.
+When you do not use the `dry` parameter, the endpoint behaves as a typical PUT endpoint.
+Each update builds upon the previous ones. - You can use the `evaluableCampaignIds` body property to select specific campaigns to run.
+[See the docs](https://docs.talon.one/docs/dev/integration-api/dry-requests).

 try {
     $result = $apiInstance->updateCustomerSessionV2($customerSessionId, $body, $dry);